ethereumclassic/ethereumclassic.github.io/README.md

 - Make the powered by page more like original SoTD, searchable, use GraphQL
 - Integrate multiple different education resources (?)
 - Tina.js

+# About

+- Was previously being hosted on wordpress
+- After a while of not being updated (centralized)
+- Move to Github + Gatbsy
+  - Static site generator
+  - No backend server
+  - Easily published anywhere (IPFS/Github/S3/Filesystem)
+  - Very fast & Lightweight
+  - Awesome for SEO
+  - Less single source of failure (git reviews)
+  - Awesome for collaboration (perfect for decentralized projects)
+- Anyone can PR a new blog article easily; auto-rebuild in travis
+- Netlify creates PR previews that need to be approved in github before being published
+- Eventually PRs could be managed on chain